christian-dale/pinguendo/README.md

 Pinguendo pings your website quickly and easily.
-This is a simple Cloudflare Workers service that pings your website 5 every minutes.
-It's a simple way to keep your website alive and prevent it from going to sleep.
+This is a simple Cloudflare Workers service that pings your website every 5 minutes.
+It's a simple way to prevent you website from cold starts and keep it running smoothly.

 Ping! 🏓 Pong! 🏓